 It is normal to feel frightened, anxious and panicky at times when you're diagnosed with cancer.
-Find out more about the possible symptoms and causes of these feelings.
+There are ways you can help yourself when you feel like this.

 A diagnosis of cancer is difficult to cope with.
 It is normal to feel anxious, frightened or panicky at times.
 How you cope with these feelings depends on:

 - the kind of person you are

 - the treatment you have